b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 `call imm` - Alias for
 ```
 movi r31, <imm - 8>
-brl  r31, r31
+bl  r31, r31
 ```
-Do a -8 because we want the offset from the brl instruction, not the movi
+Do a -8 because we want the offset from the bl instruction, not the movi

-`ret` - Alias for  `brl r0, r31`
+`ret` - Alias for  `bl r0, r31`

 ## Directives